 Teachable comes with quite a basic email marketing features.
 It allows you to regularly email your course students to keep the communication going.

 You can also consider sending emails to a specific segment of your students under Users > Students section of your Teachable account.

 However, there are no drip or auto-trigger email functionalities as it’s not an all-in-one platform.

 On the other hand, Podia has two types of email marketing:

 The Drip campaign enables you to send your students or pre-launch offer signups a series of emails over time.

 In the above example, the sequence will be sent to people who have signed up for my pre-launch offer.

-This will also be very helpful for sending indoctrination emails or marketing sequence to people who have enrolled in your free courses or trials.
+This will also be very helpful for sending indoctrination emails or marketing sequence to people who have enrolled in your free online courses or trials.